RAB: Provable Robustness Against Backdoor Attacks: Instantiating the General Framework with Specific ML Models

 \subsection{Deep Neural Networks}

 In this section, we consider smoothed models which use DNNs as base classifiers.
-The goal is to calculate the prediction of $g$ on $(x + \delta, \cD + \Delta)$ as in Corollary~\ref{cor:gaussian} and the corresponding certified bound given in the right hand side of~\eqref{eq:gaussian_bound}.
-In order to evaluate smoothed DNN classifiers, we proceed in the following way.
-First, we draw $N$ samples $d_1,\,\ldots,\,d_N$ from the distribution of $D\sim\prod_{i=1}^n\cN(0,\,\sigma^2\Id_d))$.
-Given the $N$ samples of training noise (each consisting of $n$ noise vectors), we train $N$ DNN models on the datasets $\cD+d_k$ and obtain classifiers $h_1,\,\ldots,\,h_N$.
-The prediction of the smoothed classifier on $x_{test}$ is then computed by using the empirical mean as an unbiased estimate:
+For a given test input $x_{test}$, the goal is to calculate the prediction of $g$ on $(x_{test}, \cD + \Delta)$ according to Corollary~\ref{cor:gaussian} and the corresponding certified bound given in the right hand side of Eq.~\eqref{eq:gaussian_bound}.
+In the following, we first describe the training process and then the inference algorithm.

-This is then used to estimate the class probabilities $\Hat{p}_A$ and $\Hat{p}_B$.
-Finally, for a given error tolerance $\alpha$, we use Hoeffding's inequality to compute $p_A$ and $p_B$ according to

-However, empirically, we observed that this leads to poor prediction performance since the ensemble of models $h_k$ have to classify an input that has not been perturbed by Gaussian noise, while $h_k$ have only ``seen“ noisy samples.
-In the following, we show a novel way to address this challenge.

-\textbf{Model-deterministic Test-time Augmentation.} One caveat in directly applying Equation~(\ref{eq:smoothed_dnn_1}) is the mismatch of the training and test distribution --- during training, all examples are perturbed with sampled noise whereas the test example is without noise.
-In practice, we see that this mismatch significantly decreases the test accuracy (see Appendix~\ref{sec:app-new-result}).
-One natural idea is to also add noise to the test examples, however, this requires careful design (e.g., simply drawing $k$ independent noise vectors and apply them to Equation~(\ref{eq:smoothed_dnn_1}) will cause problems in theory and leads to a loose bound).